ruby/irb/README.md

 ### The `binding.irb` Breakpoint

-If you use Ruby 2.5+, you can also use `binding.irb` in your program as breakpoints.
+If you use Ruby 2.5 or later versions, you can also use `binding.irb` in your program as breakpoints.

 Once a `binding.irb` is evaluated, a new IRB session will be started with the surrounding context: